helix-bridge/helix-docs/docs/helixbridge/mapping_token.md

 ## Transaction Atomicity

-- Protocol V1
+  The issuance or redemption process can be treated as a transaction.
+For example, when a user initiates a `lockAndXIssue` operation on the source chain, the protocol generates an global unique ID to track this transaction.
+Similarly, on the target chain, a status tracks the transaction's state, including `TRANSFER_UNFILLED`, `TRANSFER_DELIVERED`, or `TRANSFER_REFUNDED`.
+This procedure is analogous for the `burnAndXUnlock` operation, but we will focus on `lockAndXIssue` to illustrate how transactions are resolved under various circumstances.

-  In this version, any cross-chain transfer message will receive a reply from the target chain.
-If the mapping token is successfully issued on the target chain, the original token will be locked on the source chain.
-If the issue fails, the source chain will return the original token to the users.
-Therefore, the transaction integrity in this version relies heavily on the transactions of the cross-chain messaging service.
-If the cross-chain messaging service lacks a response process, the transaction atomicity of the asset bridge cannot be ensured.
+  If the issuance of mapped tokens on the target chain is successful, the transaction status updates to `TRANSFER_DELIVERED` and the process concludes.

-- Protocol V2
+  However, if there are issues in the messaging layer such as undelivered messages, delivery failures, or significant delays, leaving the status at `TRANSFER_UNFILLED`, the user can initiate a rollback through the xRollbackLockAndXIssue operation on the target chain.
+This marks the status as `TRANSFER_REFUNDED` and triggers a message to the source chain to process an asset rollback and finalize the transaction.

-  In this version, we have updated the transaction processing flow.
-If the issuance of mapped tokens on the target chain succeeds, the transaction concludes.
-However, if the issuance fails, the user can obtain a proof of the failure to redeem the original token and complete the transaction.
-Consequently, we no longer depend on the response result from the cross-chain messaging service and only require the failure proof in case of message delivery failure.
-This proof typically comprises two parts: a proof of message delivery and a proof of the absence of message success.
-Compared to the V1, this version can adapt to more cross-chain messaging services and reduce costs.
-However, it requires an additional refund operation in case of failure.
+  This streamlined approach reduces our dependency on the responsiveness of the cross-chain messaging service, enables compatibility with more messaging services, and lowers operational costs.
+It does, however, require an additional refund operation in cases of failure, ensuring transaction integrity and user confidence.